MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Remove-SmbGlobalMapping.md

 ```

 ## DESCRIPTION
-The Remove-SmbGlobalMapping cmdlet removes the Server Message Block (SMB)global mapping to an SMB share.
+The Remove-SmbGlobalMapping cmdlet removes the SMB global mapping to an SMB share.

 ## EXAMPLES